-This delicious cranberry cake is Fall comfort food at its best.
+A delicious cranberry cake with butter sauce, is Fall comfort food at its best.
 Enjoy warm for a great fresh cranberry dessert!

 It’s cranberry harvest season here in Central Ontario, so it seemed appropriate to enjoy a lovely fresh cranberry dessert with the first of the season’s crop.
-This Cranberry Cake is filled with cranberries, so it’s lovely bites of tart are perfectly complemented by the creamy warm vanilla sauce.
+This cranberry is filled with cranberries, so it’s lovely bites of tart are perfectly complemented by the warm butter sauce.
 It’s Fall comfort food at it’s best!

 That said, did you know that cranberries freeze so beautifully!
 Cranberries require no preparation for the freezer at all.
 Freezing cranberries is as easy as just placing the bag you buy them in right in to the freezer.
 You’ll always have a ready supply of cranberries to use year round.

-Get the Recipe: Cranberry Cake with Warm Vanilla Sauce
+Get the Recipe: Cranberry Cake with Butter Sauce

 Ingredients